Table of Contents

 Getting into grad school is a daunting process for anyone, let alone if you have a less than stellar GPA.
 Your GPA is typically the first thing any grad school will consider before admitting you into their program.

 Many schools have a minimum GPA requirement.
-Others may not have a set requirement, but will certainly consider your GPA and compare this to the academic record of other applicants.
-So you’re wondering how to get into grad school with a 2.5 GPA?
+Others may not have a set requirement but will certainly consider your GPA and compare this to the academic record of other applicants.

 Getting into Grad School with a Low GPA: Does Your GPA Matter?